Azure/blackbelt-aks-hackfest/labs/day1-labs/09-update-application.md

 ## Update web application code

+1. Start with a terminal on the CentOS jumpbox
-1. Navigate to `~/blackbelt-aks-hackfest/app/web/src/components/`
+2. Navigate to `~/blackbelt-aks-hackfest/app/web/src/components/`
-2. Edit code for the `Footer.vue`
+3. Edit code for the `Footer.vue`
-3. Find the snippet below *(line 17)* and change the text _"Azure Global Blackbelt Team"_ to your name or whatever you would like to display.
+4. Find the snippet below *(line 17)* and change the text _"Azure Global Blackbelt Team"_ to your name or whatever you would like to display.

     ```
     <div class="row at-row flex-center flex-middle">